Frank da Cruz

 <a href="http://www.kermitproject.org/"> Kermit Project home page </a>

 The part inside the quotes is called the URL (Uniform Resource Locator).
-Here is a link to Section 4 of this document, and the HTML:
+Here is a link to Section 6 of the page you are reading, and the HTML:

 <h3 id="lists">6.
 Lists</h3>